-The Most Beautiful Villages of France: The Official Guide (2022 edition)
+The Most Beautiful Villages of France: The Official Guide

 If you are looking for something more than a croissant in Paris, this book is for you.
-There are 159 beautiful villages, each with their own personality and things to do and see, for you to discover.
+There are over 150 beautiful villages, each with their own personality and things to do and see, for you to discover.
 The book provides information on the history of every included village, and what to do, eat and see while you are there.
 There is also a calendar of events each village holds, and a map to help you find things.
 I have this book and just love looking at it.
 Essential reading for anyone wanting to discover the beautiful backroads of France.

 DK Eyewitness Back Roads France (Travel Guide)

 Written by tour guides, this France travel guide provides all the important information you would need to travel through France independently and to get the most out of your time.
 This book is more suitable for people travelling with a car as there is information on 1-5 day driving tours, where to park your car as well as French road rules and conditions.
 The book provides information on where to eat and shop while on the driving tours.

 France is full of history, and Walking the Somme helps you explore some of its World War 1 history for yourself.
 The book has coloured maps which allow you to take a self-guided tour through the battle fields of the Somme, as well as the events which occurs on each field and the strategies and tactics used by each side during each battle.
 It has comprehensive information on famous sites and fields such as Gommecourt, High Wood and Beaumont-Hamel.
 The book also encourages you to visit the cemeteries and pay respect to the soldiers who lost their lives.